987839088534212

 Squeaking shoes bustling around on the floor.

-As an ER nurse, you need the ability to handle a high-stress, fast-paced environment with dignity and grace, never allowing yourself to become too frazzled.
+As an ER nurse, you need the ability to handle a high-stress, fast-paced environment with dignity and grace.
+You can never allow yourself to become too frazzled.

-For those who want even more adventure, ER travel nursing can be a great way to experience ER nursing while enjoying all that travel nursing has to offer.
+For those who want even more adventure, ER travel nursing can be an exciting way to experience the ER while enjoying all that traveling has to offer.

 Trusted Nurse Staffing works with all types of travel nurses, including ER nurses.
-We offer great pay and benefits and we are available 24/7 to support our nurses.
+We offer great pay and benefits and are available 24/7 to support our nurses.
+Pronto can help you find your dream ER travel nurse job today!

 #3: ER Nurses Are Detail-Oriented